ratlifflj/F25-EE345/src/syllabus.md

 ---

 !!! info
     Not registered for the course, but interested in following along?
-Check out the [materials we provide publicly](https://ratlifflj.github.io/W22-547/public).
+Check out the [materials we provide publicly](https://ratlifflj.github.io/F25-EE345/).

 ## Goals

-This focus of this course is the use of linearity in systems theory.
-It provides foundational tools for modeling and control and serves as a prerequisite for more advanced courses in control theory, robotics, and optimization.
-The class will be mathematically rigorous, and builds upon concepts familiar from linear algebra (510), ordinary differential equations, and feedback control.
-In addition to analytical results, we will see computational tools and illustrate abstract concepts whenever possible using numerical examples.

-By the end of this course, you will be able to:
-  - construct and simulate linear control system models for physical phenomena;
-  - approximate nonlinear control system models using linear control systems;
-  - assess stability, controllability, and observability of linear control systems;
-  - design and implement a stabilizing controller + observer for linear systems.
+This course provides an introduction to the mathematical foundations of machine learning models and algorithms.
+Motivation and examples are derived from application areas including statistics, decision-making and control, communication and signal processing, and data science.
+Topics include linear algebra for data science, supervised learning methods such as linear regression and classification, and unsupervised learning methods such as clustering.
+The course will also cover practice-driven challenges in machine learning, why strong foundational knowledge is critical, and how to address those challenges using such knowledge.
+Students will also be exposed to some techniques for the operations of machine learning, an integral component of machine learning use in practice.

+This course is the pre-req for EE445 (Foundations of Machine Learning and Optimization).
 **This course syllabus is a living document.**
   - All course materials will be posted on the course website.
   - We will only use canvas for announcements, submitting homework and self-grades.